asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Use Test Framework Extras with Care

 xUnit test frameworks come with a lot of extras.
 In some cases, they can help make tests more expressive and reduce duplication.
 However, more often than not, they are a workaround for a design issue and add complexity to the test.
-Often these "extras" negatively effect the ability to scan the test quickly and fail the Glance Test.
+Often these extras negatively effect the ability to scan the test quickly and fail the Glance Test.
 For micro tests, I avoid setup at the test fixture level and xUnit extras like MSTest's ability to test private methods or many of NUnit's custom test attributes.

  #### Contain no Branches or Control Flow Logic